 A free plan that’s built for real projects: Unlimited users, collections, components, and locales, plus up to 50 blog posts to get you started.

-A business partner invested in your growth: With a 9.6/10 G2 rating for Outstanding Support, you’ll always have real people ready to help.
+A business partner invested in your growth: With a 9.6/10 G2 rating for Outstanding Support, based on 200+ verified reviews (Q1 2026), you’ll always have real people ready to help.

 Can I migrate from a traditional CMS to a headless CMS?